wp-plugins/woocommerce-ajax-filters/readme.txt

 == Changelog ==

 = 1.1.0 =
-* Tweak - CSS and JavaScript files minimized
+* Enhancement - CSS and JavaScript files minimized
+* Enhancement - Settings page added
+* Enhancement - "No Products" message and it's class can be changed through admin
+* Enhancement - Option added that can enable control over sorting( if visible )
 * Fix - Adding support to themes that require product div to have "product" class
 * Templating - return woocommerce/theme default structure for product
 * Templating - html parts moved to separate files in templates folder.
 You can overwrite them by creating folder